VincentBailly/date-based-version/README.md

 Usage:

 Call this function from the release pipeline.

-It will detect whether it is on master or on a release branch and create the new version accordingly.
-The new version will be added as a tag and a release branch will be created if necessary.
+- The new version will be calculated based on the previous version, the date and the patch flag.
+- The commit will be tagged with the version.
+- If the --patch flag is not provided, a release branch will be created.

 ```
+# on master
 npx date-based-version

+# on a release branch
+npx date-based-version --patch
 ```